Mayowa-de/Nexa_wa_bot/README.md

 - `sendContact(remoteJid, contactNumber, displayName, messages)`: Sends a contact to a given chat ID.
 The contact is specified by a phone number and a display name, and additional messages can be sent along with the contact.
 - `sendPresenceUpdate(remoteJid, WAPresence)`: Sends a presence update (e.g., "recording") to a given chat ID.
 - `sendSticker(remoteJid, url, stickerOptions, messages)`: Sends a sticker to a given chat ID.
 The sticker is specified by a URL, and additional messages can be sent along with the sticker.
+-`/everyone`: It call everyone members of the group in a message -`bible-verse`: listen to incoming bible verse message and send the corresponding bible verse from bible api

 Please note that these methods are asynchronous, meaning they return a promise that resolves once the action is completed.